TimePulse/TimePulse/README.md

 ## Documentation

-Documentation and examples can be found at [timepulse.io](http://timepulse.io, "TimePulse Home Page").
-(Not yet up as of 11/4/2013)
+Documentation and examples can be found at [timepulse.io](http://timepulse.io "TimePulse Home Page").

 ## Getting Started